 • Mid-layer: Light weight fleece or sports jacket or or down coat/vest if it’s cooler

-• Outer-Layer: Soft shell/light compact raincoat or Hard-shell raincoat in rainy season or if high chance of rain
+• Outer-Layer: Soft shell/light compact raincoat/ or Hard-shell raincoat/pants in rainy season or if high chance of rain.

 • Pants – Long, breathable, flexible pants are ideal.
 Shorts can be good if it’s really hot but leave your legs exposed to scratches and snakes.
-I have found gaitors are less common i Japan than places like Australia.
+I have found gaitors are less common in Japan than places like Australia.
+Again, rain pants.

-• Pair of socks – plus a spare pair (incase of rain).
+• Pair of socks – plus a spare (incase of rain).
 Thick, hiking specific socks are ideal.
-TIP: Wear two pairs of thinner socks to reduce blisters.
+TIP: Wear two pairs of thinner socks to reduce blisters, or put strapping tape on hotspots on your foot.

 • Hat – wide-brimmed hats are best.
 Even on cloudy days there is still UV radiation.